Telecommunications in India: Next-generation networks (NGN)

 Access network: The user can connect to the IP-core of NGN in various ways, most of which use the standard Internet Protocol (IP).
 User terminals such as mobile phones, personal digital assistants (PDAs) and computers can register directly on NGN-core, even when they are roaming in another network or country.
 The only requirement is that they can use IP and Session Initiation Protocol (SIP).
-Fixed access (e.g., digital subscriber line (DSL), cable modems, Ethernet), mobile access (e.g. W-CDMA, CDMA2000, GSM, GPRS) and wireless access (e.g.WLAN, WiMAX) are all supported.
+Fixed access (e.g., digital subscriber line (DSL), cable modems, Ethernet), mobile access (e.g. UMTS, CDMA2000, GSM, GPRS) and wireless access (e.g.WLAN, WiMAX) are all supported.
 Other phone systems like plain old telephone service and non-compatible VoIP systems, are supported through gateways.
 With the deployment of the NGN, users may subscribe to many simultaneous access-providers providing telephony, internet or entertainment services.
 This may provide end-users with virtually unlimited options to choose between service providers for these services in NGN environment.

 The hyper-competition in the telecom market, which was effectively caused by the introduction of Universal Access Service (UAS) licence in 2003 became much tougher after 3G and 4G competitive auction.
-About 670000 km of optical fibres has been laid in India by the major operators, including in the financially nonviable rural areas and the process continues.
+About 670000 km of optical fibre has been laid in India by the major operators, including in the financially nonviable rural areas and the process continues.
 Keeping in mind the viability of providing services in rural areas, the government of India also took a proactive role to promote the NGN implementation in the country; an expert committee called NGN eCO was constituted in order to deliberate on the licensing, interconnection and quality of service (QoS) issues related to NGN and it submitted its report on 24 August 2007.
 Telecom operators found the NGN model advantageous, but huge investment requirements have prompted them to adopt a multi-phase migration and they have already started the migration process to NGN with the implementation of IP-based core-network.